liferay-search/liferay-docs/en/user/articles/100-web-experience-management/04-managing-content/03-content-sets/01-content-sets-intro.markdown

 ## Content Set Personalization

-Content Sets can have variations driven by @product@'s Personalization engine.
+Content Sets can have variations driven by @sharepoint@'s Personalization engine.
 After you create a Content Set, if you have at least one User Segment created, you can create a personalized experience of the Content Set for that Segment.
 To learn to harness the power of experience personalization for Content Sets,